 Solution

-Integrate AM into the supply chain, broker essential AM data for the appropriate DoD organizations and utilize innovative technology to accelerate AM efforts.
+Integrate AM into the supply chain, broker essential AM data for the appropriate DOW organizations and utilize innovative technology to accelerate AM efforts.

 Steps